zedwei/webvoyager/src/prompts/prompt_restaurant_booking.md

   4. Adapt when actions fail: If an action is repeated more than twice without success, switch to a different approach or method.
   5. Leverage search engines: If additional information is needed, open a search engine and perform a targeted query.
   6. Include current booking status on the webpage in the response, including restaurant name, date, time, and number of people
-  7. Include user booking request in the response, including restaurant name, date, time, and number of people
+  7. Include user booking request in the response, including restaurant name, date, time, and number of people.
+If you're not sure, it's OK to not return.
   8. Before making the reservation, ensure the booking date, time and number of people on the website match with user's request.
 If there is mismatch, correct it.
 Include whether the website information matches with user's request in the response.

 - Guidelines when visiting OpenTable.com: